 The front nine plays through a rolling meadow, and the longer, and more difficult back side winds through the foothills among large oak trees, with water coming into play on six holes on the course.

 Couples hits a power fade, so it should come as no surprise that nine of the holes on the course are doglegs to the right.
-Among the best is No. 3, a 359-yard par 4 that is called "Fade Away."
+Among the best is No. 3, a 359-yard par 4, which is called "Fade Away."
 If your fade turns into a slice, your tee shot is in the weeds.

 The 397-yard, par-4 14th is one of the more unusual holes on the course, with two fairways divided by a seasonal creek.
-The left side is narrower and requires the more difficult tee shot but leaves a relatively short and open shot to the green.
-The right fairway is wide open but plays uphill.
-It is longer and leaves a more difficult approach, with a large oak fronting the right side of the green.
+The left side is narrower and requires the more difficult tee shot, but leaves a relatively short and open shot to the green.
+The right fairway is wide open but plays uphill, is longer and leaves a more difficult approach, with a large oak fronting the right side of the green.

 Couples gave a driving demonstration on the hole soon after the course opened, and his longest shot still was 140 yards short of the green.
 The tee sits 150 feet above the green.